Meal Standard of China Tour Operators

-What does B, L, ad D stand for in your itineraries?
+What does B, L, and D stand for in China tour itineraries?

-Answer: In our itineraries, B, L, and D stand for the meals included.
-B is for the breakfast, L for lunch and D for dinner.
+B, L, and D stand for the meals included.
+B is for breakfast, L for lunch and D for dinner.

 Our Recommended Tours including A La Carte Meals: